SunnySuite/Sunny.jl/README.md

 ## What it does

 Sunny simulates the classical interactions between locally quantum spins.
 A quantum spin of magnitude _S_ is an $N = 2 S + 1$ level system.
 We call this local state an "SU(_N_) spin."
-By generalizing from SU(2) spin dipoles to the more general case of SU(_N_), we capture all quantum entanglement between the local _N_ levels, which is crucial to modeling magnetic compounds with strong local anisotropy.
+Moving from SU(2) spin dipoles to the more general framework of SU(_N_) allows to capture all quantum entanglement between the local _N_ levels, which is crucial to modeling magnetic compounds with strong local anisotropy.

 Sunny provides Monte Carlo algorithms for sampling SU(_N_) spin configurations from thermal equilibrium, as well as tools for measuring dynamical structure factors that can be compared with experimental neutron scattering data.
 Sunny provides symmetry analyses to facilitate the design and specification of model Hamiltonians, and interactive tools to visualize 3D crystal structures and (coming soon) structure factor data.